mhtrinhLIC/cheatsheet/cdk.md

 # Then tag
 cdk.Tags.of(app).add("deployedBy",awsUser)
 ```
-Note: if you are deploying using a different profile than default, do not use `cdk --profile myProfile` as this is not pass on to boto3.
+Note: if you are deploying using a different profile than `default`, do not use `cdk --profile myProfile` as this is not passed on to boto3.
 Use the environment variable `AWS_PROFILE` instead. `boto3` by default check for this variable if defined and use it to retrieve the right credentials.

 Using profile, your deployment command will look like: